How to Conduct An IT Asset Audit

 Asset auditing takes two forms — internal and external.
 Internal auditing occurs when a company conducts its own analysis of its systems.
 External auditing is when an enterprise outsources analysis to another organization.
 While IT asset auditing can be both an internal and external process, it can be beneficial to have a third party analyze a business’s operations.

-In large companies with expansive inventories and multiple locations, it can be challenging to track every asset.
+In large companies with expansive inventories and multiple locations, tracking every asset can be challenging.
 Therefore, effective inventory management becomes critical during the auditing process.
-Here’s why.

 Conducting an IT audit usually requires you to enlist the help of an internal or external auditor.
 This person will plan the audit, study and evaluate your company’s IT controls, test those controls and report any problems they identify.
 After that, they may follow up with you to see how the problems were addressed.